instaloader/instaloader/docs/cli-options.rst

    Read arguments from file `args.txt`, a shortcut to provide arguments from file rather than command-line.
-This provides a convenient way to hide login info from CLI, and can also be used to simplify managment of long arguments.
+This provides a convenient way to hide login info from CLI, and can also be used to simplify management of long arguments.

    .. note::